conda-forge/r-groupedstats-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Collection of functions to run statistical tests across all levels of multiple grouping variables.
+Summary: Collection of functions to run statistical tests across all combinations of multiple grouping variables.